1mache/DonkeyKongCPP/readme.txt

 Ben Liberman: 322465600
 Dmytro Kreicherek: 338062755

-Features and bonuses:
+Features:

--   Mario can move freely during fall and change horizontal directions midjump We chose free fall option 3 from here: https://mama.mta.ac.il/mod/forum/discuss.php?d=2206 that Amir accepted - Mario continues his horizontal movement during a fall
+-   Mario can move freely during fall and change horizontal directions midjump We chose free fall option 3 from here: https://mama.mta.ac.il/mod/forum/discuss.php?d=2206 that Amir accepted - Mario can change his horizontal movement during a fall.

+-   If Mario tries to move horizontally ('A', 'D') while on a ladder we chose to stop him, same behaviour as when he presses 'S'.
+Also after Mario climbs up and down he doesnt continue his horizontal movement, in our experience in provided better control over his movement.

+Bonuses:
 -   There is a wall character 'W' that Mario cannot pass through, and screen border 'Q'.
     Board holds an array of obstacles, objects that Mario can't pass through so adding a new one is easy.
 Same with things that hurt Mario (hazards).